KorbinianRa/PowderDispenser_FWSW/README.md

 # Powder Dispenser Project

 ## Overview
-This subrepository contains all necessary software and firmware components for [the Powder Dispensing and Weighing module project repository](https://github.com/loppe35/PowderDispensing_and_Weighing_Module.git)., including source code, configuration files, notebooks, and environment setups.
+This subrepository contains all necessary software and firmware components for [the Powder Dispensing and Weighing module project repository](https://github.com/loppe35/PowderDispensing_and_Weighing_Module.git).
+This includes the source code, configuration files, notebooks, and environment setups.
 It's designed to provide a comprehensive toolkit for managing and controlling powder dispensation via software interfaces and hardware controllers.

 ## Contents
 - **.vscode**: Contains configuration settings for Visual Studio Code, helpful for setting up a consistent development environment across different setups.